 - Report the damage to your insurance company as soon as it is possible.

 - Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are done.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Air Conditioning: Turn on your air conditioner to speed up drying during the summer or in more humid regions.
+- Air Conditioning: Turn the air conditioner on to aid in drying during the summer or in more humid regions.

-- Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Don’t use a vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using towels or a mop.
+(Do not use the vacuum cleaner.)

 - Carpeting: Blot wet carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet when possible.
+- Carpets: Avoid walking on carpet if at all possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.

-- Doors: Close doors in affected rooms to restrict smoke odors as much as possible.
+- Doors: Close all doors in affected rooms to restrict smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your home or business has been damaged by mold, storm, fire, water or other disaster, Call Paul!